Cromananimation/textEditor_pwa/README.md

 ## Description

-A text editor for tech savy tech heads!
-I wanted to show what I had learned creating progressive web applications by making a text editor using next-gen javascript.
+A text editor for tech-savvy tech heads!
+I wanted to show what I had learned creating progressive web applications by making a text editor using next-gen JavaScript.
 It can be used offline, saves the content of the text editor when unfocused, and can be installed locally to your desktop as well.

 ## Installation